vinamrata-git/Web-Scraping/README.md

 # Project: API and Web Data Scraping

-Scraped an Indian E-commerce website to find out current deals and trending brands, types of clothes and high rating brands with maximum discounts
+Scraped clothing data from an Indian E-commerce website to find out current deals and trending brands, types of clothes and high rating brands with maximum discounts